How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 • Monitor daily operations.
 Being a hands-on business owner allows you to prevent pilfering (“pangungupit”) among your employees or any breach in sanitation that may affect the water quality.

 • Take care of your employees.
-Motivate them to work harder by giving commissions on top of their monthly salary for every X amount of water containers they’re able to deliver.
+Motivate them to work harder by giving commissions on top of their monthly salary for every X amount of water containers they can deliver.

 • Work hard.
 Even though the water refilling station business looks easy at first due to steady demand and fast ROI, there’s still no shortcut to success.

 • Be ready for delivery spikes during big holidays such as Christmas.
-Customers tend to order more expecting that most businesses are closed during holidays.
+Customers tend to order more, expecting most businesses to close during holidays.
 You can also be proactive in delivering to your customers by contacting them and asking if they need water to be ready for the holidays.

 • Be resourceful.
 Water refilling stations waste a lot of water during the purification process.
-To help the environment, you can recycle the water by opening a laundromat adjacent to your water refilling station.
+To help the environment, you can recycle water by opening a laundry shop business adjacent to your water refilling station.
 By opening this combo business, you increase your net profit and help conserve water simultaneously.

 Go back to the main article: Best Small Business Ideas in the Philippines with High Profit